Euqinu/FLUTTER-01-Word-Generator/README.md

 # word_generator

-A new Flutter application from Travery media.
+A new Flutter application from Traversy media.

 ## Getting Started